-Dr. Han Jo Kim is an Assistant Attending Orthopaedic Surgeon at Hospital for Special Surgery, specializing in Cervical Spine and Scoliosis Surgery.
+Dr. Han Jo Kim is an Orthopaedic Surgeon at Hospital for Special Surgery, specializing in Cervical Spine and Scoliosis Surgery.
 After his residency at HSS, he completed a spine fellowship in Adult and Pediatric Spinal Deformity and Scoliosis Surgery followed by a subspecialized fellowship in Cervical Spine Surgery at Washington University in St. Louis, Barnes-Jewish Hospital.
 He has also visited and operated with leading spine surgeons in the nation and around the world.
 Currently serving as the Director of the Spine Fellowship and Chair of the Fellowship Committee at HSS, he is also the lead investigator for numerous research studies and has won multiple awards in the national and international arena.
 He is also actively involved in the education of residents, fellows and physician assistants.

 Dr. Kim believes in a comprehensive approach to patient care.
 Working with internists, anesthesiologists, neurologists, radiologists, physiatrists and pediatricians, all avenues for alternatives to surgery are explored before surgery is considered.
 With individual patients’ goals in mind, if surgery is necessary, he will perform spine surgery utilizing the most effective and safe techniques tailored for each person in an effort to minimize complications, recovery time and optimize outcomes.
 He has a particular interest in surgery relating to adult and pediatric spinal deformity and scoliosis.
 With regard to the cervical spine, he specializes in cervical deformities and motion preserving (disc replacement, laminoplasty) procedures.

 Dr. Kim has dedicated his time as a volunteer surgeon at the FOCOS hospital in Ghana, West Africa where he has surgically treated some of the most rare and complex spinal deformities in pediatric and adult patients.
 The severity of scoliosis he has seen and treated are so rare that the average spine surgeon may only see one to two cases a year.
 Over the course of three years, he has successfully operated on over 50 rare and complex spinal deformities.